 I will cover five complaints that appear to me to be the most common and most repeated.

 That Ouspensky was just an intellectual and didn’t really learn to practice the work.

 Gurdjieff was hard on all his intellectual students, including Ouspensky.
 He made Orage dig ditches when he came to the Prieuré, and he is reported to have told Bennett, ‘Never once I see you struggle with yourself.
 All the time you are occupied with your cheap animal.’
-But he was their teacher and he more than anybody knew their weaknesses, and how the help them balance their lower centers.
-A ‘man’ in Gurdjieff’s terms was someone who had created a balance; that is, an ability to use and respond from his instinctive/moving, emotional, and intellectual brains as the situation required.
-So we must assume that Gurdjieff’s intellectually centered students (men number three) needed to develop their moving and emotional centers, but at the same time we must assume that his instinctive/moving and emotionally centered students (men number one and two) needed to develop their intellectual centers.
-It is unrealistic that to suppose that a man like Ouspensky could have excelled in the movements, but at the same time it is unrealistic to suppose that Gurdjieff’s best dancers could have developed intellectual abilities rivalling Ouspensky.
+But he was their teacher and he more than anybody knew their weaknesses, and how to help them balance their lower centers.
+A ‘man’ in Gurdjieff’s terms is someone who had created a balance; that is, an ability to use and respond from his instinctive/moving, emotional, and intellectual brains as the situation required.
+So we must assume that Gurdjieff’s intellectually centered students (men number three) needed to develop their moving and emotional functions, but at the same time we must assume that his instinctive/moving and emotionally centered students (men number one and two) needed to develop their intellectual functions.
+It is unrealistic that to suppose that a man like Ouspensky could have excelled in the movements; in the same way, it is unrealistic to suppose that Gurdjieff’s best dancers could have developed intellectual abilities rivaling Ouspensky.